- What is weight?

 How to gain weight in a healthy manner?

 As for how to gain weight in a healthy manner, the general advice is the same: watch your diet and exercise.
 However, there are some caveats as to what specifically you should do.
 When it comes to eating you should be aiming for taking in more calories than your body will burn so that you can get heavier.
 The key is to still eat healthy so that you can build lean body mass and not just fat.

-As for exercising the general advice is to prioritize HIIT type of training over cardio.
-That doesn't mean only to do HIIT or that you cannot gain weight without going to the gym, but the "iron church", as some call it, is probably your best option.
+As for exercising the general advice is to prioritize HIIT over cardio.
+That doesn't mean you should only do HIIT, or that you cannot gain weight without going to the gym, but the "iron church" (or gym), is probably your best option.
 However, running and cycling can still be used for gaining weight.
 You should focus on the short-intense sprints rather than long miles.
-An example of this is very high cycling wattage competitions such as track events where athletes have to perform around their zone 4-5 of their cycling heart rate zones.
-For anyone who disagrees with this, look at the picture of the cyclist above.
+An example of this is very high cycling wattage competitions such as track events where athletes have to perform in zones 4 and 5 of their cycling heart rate zones.
+For anyone who disagrees with this, take a look at the picture of the cyclist above.